MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-search-providers.md

     > [!div class=mx-imgBorder]
     > ![Enter general information for a new search provider](media/new-search-provider.png "Enter the general information for the new search provider")

+4. If you want this search provider to be your default provider, toggle **Set as default** to **Yes**.

-4. Under **Details**, from the drop-down menu, select the type of search provider you want to use and the organization.
+5. Under **Details**, from the drop-down menu, select the type of search provider you want to use and the organization.

     > [!div class=mx-imgBorder]
     > ![Select the search provider type and organization](media/search-provider-details.png "Select the search provider type and organization")

-When you are finished, select **Save** in the lower right-hand corner.
+6. When you are finished, select **Save** in the lower right-hand corner.